 16. Variation of maintenance

 This clause is optional, but goes with clause 15 – delete it if you are not keeping clause 15.
-Clause 16.1 seeks to reduce or increase the level of maintenance under clauses 15.1 and or 15.2 (whichever applies) if there is a significant increase or reduction in the paying spouse’s income (but it does not vary the payments under clause 15.3).
+Clause 16.1 seeks to reduce or increase the level of maintenance under clauses 15.1 and or 15.2 (whichever applies) if there is a significant increase or reduction in the paying spouse’s income.
+Note it does not vary the payments under clause 15.3.
 Fill in the relevant details.

 17. Agreed interim payments